Phelsong/senza/README.md

     - end-to-end type annotations
     - a lightweight DOM router, for quickly building page navigation
     - a more through websocket implementation
+    - web compiler/minifier [wip]
+    - more to come

 ## How to use
 At the project root